- What is a gift?

 Someone gave my son a car stereo.
 Is it a gift to me?

 It depends.
-Gifts given to members of your immediate family will not be treated as gifts to you if there is an established working, social, or similar relationship between the donor and the family member and there is no evidence to suggest that the donor intended to influence you regarding a municipal decision.
+Under some circumstances, a gift given to a family member will be treated as a gift to you.
+Gifts given to members of your immediate family will not be treated as gifts to you only if there is an established working, social, or similar relationship between the donor and the family member and there is no evidence to suggest that the donor intended to influence you regarding a municipal decision.
+A gift to your spouse, for example, will be treated as a gift to you if the donor has City business that will come before you.
 See the Ethics Commission's Fact Sheet on Accepting Gifts for more information.

 I received a $200 gift from a group of people.
 Is it reportable?